In the 1930’s FBI agents needed mental toughness to hunt bank robbers like John Dillinger and mobsters like Al Capone.

 Here’s a breakdown of resilience:

-1. Confidence—if you don’t believe in yourself, how can others believe in you?
-When you’re knocked down in life, you must have enough confidence in yourself to get back up, find a way to move forward, and adapt to overcome.
+If you don’t believe in yourself, how can others believe in you?
+When you’re knocked down in life, you must have enough confidence in yourself to get back up.
+This is the only way to find a way forward and adapt to overcome.

 Lack of confidence can rear its ugly head at any time.
 No one is immune because we are most vulnerable any time we’re out of our comfort zone or experience change in our life.
 We must face our fears.
 If we have confidence in ourselves we are not afraid of how others perceive us, afraid of commitment, or afraid of failure.